katerynakim/app-theme/development-strategy.md

 * Checked the issue, merged pull request via GiHub.
 * Closed the issue.
 * The same scenario is done for every next branch.
+## 6. 6-media

+### CSS
+Added media queries to create a responsive navigation menu, that varies in design on different screen sizes.

+### Last step
+* Updated dev strategy.
+* Created pull request and raised the issue.
+* Checked the issue, merged pull request via GiHub.
+* Closed the issue.
+* The same scenario is done for every next branch.

 ## Finishing Touches